Xie Cheng

-Xie Cheng (182-254), courtesy name Weiping.
-An in-law to the warlord then Emperor of Eastern Wu Sun Quan, he served in Jing province after Sun Quan's conquests there and was a noted historian whose work is still used.
+Xie Cheng (182–254), courtesy name Weiping, was an in-law to the warlord, then Emperor of Eastern Wu, Sun Quan.
+Xie served in Jing province after Sun Quan's conquests there and was a noted historian whose work is still used.

 Life

-From Shanyin County (山陰縣), Kuaiji Commandery, which is in present-day Shaoxing, Zhejiang.
+Xie Cheng was from Shanyin County (山陰縣), Kuaiji Commandery, which is in present-day Shaoxing, Zhejiang.
 It would take more than a decade after the death of his sister Lady Xie to be appointed at court, when he was made a Gentleman for All Purposes (五官郎中) around 210.
 After the Sun-Liu territorial dispute in Jing was settled in 215, Xie Cheng was promoted to the positions of Commandant of East Changsha (長沙東部都尉) then after Lü Meng's 219 conquest of Jing, became the Administrator (太守) of Wuling Commandery (武陵郡).
+Xie Cheng was known for being very well-read and for his excellent memory, never forgetting what he learned.

+Historian

-Xie Cheng was known for being very well read and for his excellent memory and became a historian, his work including a notable example of the trend in the era for regional histories with his Kuaiji xianxian zhuan (會稽先賢傳 Biographies of the Former Worthies of Kuaiji).
-As part of Wu's claim to being successor of the Han and perhaps drawing on the material collected by his father, he also wrote over 100 volumes of the Hou Han Shu (後漢書), which documented the history of the Eastern Han dynasty, though only fragments survive it is considered by Rafe de Crespigny as an important source on the Later Han.
+Xie Cheng became a historian; his works include a notable example of the trend in the era for regional histories with his "Kuaiji xianxian zhuan" (会稽先贤传, "Biographies of the Former Worthies of Kuaiji").

+As part of Wu's claim to being successor of the Han and perhaps drawing on the material collected by his father, he also wrote over 100 volumes of the Hou Han Shu (後漢書), which documented the history of the Eastern Han dynasty, it survived intact till Tang times though only fragments survive.
+It is considered by Rafe de Crespigny as an important source on the Later Han.

+His works are used by Pei Songzhi as part of the annotations to the Sanguozhi, providing accounts of Humu Ban's fate at the hands of Wang Kuang, an account of Wang Kuang, Zhao Yu's life, Wu Fu's failed assassination of Dong Zhuo, a mini biography of Lu Kang among other details, including accounts of fathers or male ancestors of famous officials like Lu Ji, Zhou Yu, Zang Hong.
+It is also used by Fan Ye's Hou Han Shu, Sima Guang in the Zizhi Tongjian, Han Bielenstein in Lo-yang and the Bureaucracy of Han Times, regularly cited in Rafe De Crespigny's commentary on the Tongjian and as a source by Richard B.Mather.

+However, not all his work is undisputed.
+De Crespigny raises questions about coverage of Wang Kuang's death and account of Humu Ban.
+His account of Cai Yong and Wang Yun's conversation before Cai Yong's death, though accepted by Sima Guang and Michael Loewe, was dismissed by Pei Songzhi as absurd and false while De Crespigny noted it as strange.